Upcoming Events:Shabbat Services at 7:00 PM at RJCCUpcoming Events:Shabbat Services at 7:00 PM at RJCC

 It is a true honor to serve as President of Temple Beth Sholom, a community that has been a central part of my life for so many years.
 I have watched my children grow up here to become connected, Jewish adults.
 Given the exciting energy and renewed sense of purpose I see across our congregation, I feel that now is a particularly perfect and opportune time to take on this leadership role.
 My long-standing commitment to this community extends beyond our sanctuary.
 When I'm not engaged with temple life, you'll often find me on the tennis court, tending to my garden,taking walks with my dog, Henry, or just enjoying time with my family.
 Over the years, I've had the privilege of serving in various capacities here, whether chairing committees, creating new programs or accompanying our amazing cantor with my flute.
 These experiences have given me a deep appreciation for the dedication of our members, staff, and clergy, and for the vital role that TBS plays in both our Jewish life and the broader community.

-Portrait of Shanna Straut
+Portrait of Arla Cohen

 Religious School Director